Sexy Bitch

-"Sexy Bitch" (also known as "Sexy Chick" in clean versions) is a song by French DJ David Guetta recorded for his fourth studio album One Love (2009).
-The song features vocals from Senegalese-American recording artist Akon.
+"Sexy Bitch" (also known as "Sexy Chick" in clean versions) is a song by French DJ and record producer David Guetta recorded for his fourth studio album One Love (2009).
+The song features vocals from Senegalese-American singer Akon.
 It was released as the second single from One Love internationally.
-The song was serviced to mainstream and rhythmic crossover radios on 1 September 2009 in the United States, through Astralwerks, together with Capitol Records.
+The song was serviced to mainstream and rhythmic crossover radios on 1 September 2009, in the United States, through Astralwerks, together with Capitol Records.

-It was written by Giorgio Tuinfort, Aliaune Thiam, David Guetta, Jean-Claude Sindres and Sandy Vee; the latter three also produced the song.
+It was written by Giorgio Tuinfort, Akon, David Guetta, Jean-Claude Sindres and Sandy Vee; the latter three also produced the song.
 The song was made in one night after the two main artists met at a concert.
 The lyrics of "Sexy Bitch" deal with the protagonist's infatuation with a woman.
 "Sexy Bitch" garnered generally mixed to positive reviews from music critics, who commended the song's production.